bbauska/meta-react-basics/README.md

 4. Another important concept to know about when you're talking about HTML is the Document Object Model, or <b>DOM</b>.

-Users need to be able to interact with elements on a web page.
-This means that an HTML document must be represented in a way that JavaScript code can query and update it.
+<p>Users need to be able to interact with elements on a web page.
+This
+means that an HTML document must be represented in a way that JavaScript code can query and update it.
 And that's the function of the DOM.
-It's a model of the objects in your HTML file.
+It's a model of the objects in your HTML file.</p>

-And web developers interact with the DOM through JavaScript to update content, set up events and animate HTML elements.
+<p>And web developers interact with the DOM through JavaScript to update
+content, set up events and animate HTML elements.</p>

-Before you learn React, it's advisable that you are comfortable with the following HTML tags and concepts
+<p>Before you learn React, it's advisable that you are comfortable with the
+following HTML tags and concepts:</p>

 <h3>Layout & Style</h3>